near/nearcore/docs/src/README.md

 a user of NEAR (either a contract developer, or validator running a node), please refer to the user docs at <https://docs.near.org>.

-This guide is build with [mdBook](https://rust-lang.github.io/mdBook/index.html) from sources in the [nearcore repository](https://github.com/near/nearcore/).
+This guide is built with [mdBook](https://rust-lang.github.io/mdBook/index.html) from sources in the [nearcore repository](https://github.com/near/nearcore/).
 You can edit it by pressing the "edit" icon in the top right corner, we welcome all contributions.
 The guide is hosted at <https://near.github.io/nearcore/>.